fancy-flashcard/ffc/docs/README.md

 Ideas we want to implement in the future, but did not have enough time to implement or work out completely.

 - add security measures when updating decks (e.g. signatures, see [#16](https://github.com/fancy-flashcard/ffc/pull/16))
+- automatically update all third party decks (that have been installed) when starting the app &rarr; should be either a background task or triggered manually and only show a snackbar when finishing ("Updated third party decks to newest versions")
+  - this may need us to include the version number inside the [third-party-decks.json](../third-party-decks.json)
+  - this would also enable us to control the flow of updates &rarr; security feature? only allow officially tagged "releases" as urls?
 - extend format and displaying in app to show not only simple text
   - Markdown support
   - formulas similar to LaTeX